-In Fig. 12 we consider a 3D simulation in the presence of shear.
-Here the structures are much more complex with strings forming.
-String-like structures have been observed in polymer blends which are thermodynamically near a phase transition point [37,38] and in immiscible viscoelastic systems in complex flow fields [39] and in dispersed droplets [39].
-There is great current interest in micro- and nanolengthscale technologies in which polymer blends could play an important role.
+In Figure 12 we consider a 3D simulation in the presence of shear.
+Here the structures are much more complex with plates and strings forming.
+Stringlike structures have been observed in polymer blends which are thermodynamically near a phase transition point [37,38] and in immiscible viscoelastic systems in complex flow fields [39] and in dispersed droplets [39].
+There is great current interest in micro and nano lengthscale technologies in which polymer blends could play an important role.
 For example, if we create strings with a conductive material in an insulating matrix with good mechanical properties, then one could produce wires.
 In other ways [39] it might be possible to manufacture ultrathin materials of high one-dimensional strength or scaffolds.
 A detailed study of the string process formation with our numerical procedure is under way and it will be reported elsewhere.
 The methodology presented here appears quite promising for the design and analysis of multiphase and complex fluid formulations.